-Eligibility: To be eligible for PLAR candidates must be 19 years of age or older, or have an Ontario Secondary School Diploma or equivalent.
-Students may apply for PLAR for failed courses only after one year has elapsed and they are able to demonstrate additional learning has taken place during that year.
+To be eligible for PLAR, candidates must be 19 years of age or older, or have an Ontario Secondary School Diploma or equivalent.
+Students who have failed a course previously or have been unsuccessful in a PLAR challenge will not be permitted a PLAR challenge in the same course for a period of one year (12 months).

-PLAR Assessment: The PLAR candidate's prior learning is assessed by Subject Matter Experts (SMEs), who are academic staff with subject matter expertise in the area.
-If the learning is deemed equivalent to all course learning outcomes, credit(s) with grade values are awarded if those courses would typically result in a grade value.
-Where it is not possible to assign a grade level, a "G" grade will be awarded for success or an "NG" grade will be assigned if unsuccessful.
+Following formal acceptance as a PLAR candidate, the candidate's prior learning is assessed by academic staff who have subject matter expertise in the area.
+If the learning is deemed equivalent to all course learning outcomes, credit with grade values are awarded if those courses would typically result in a grade value.
+Unsuccessful PLAR attempts are not recorded on the student's transcript.